wmvieira21/Angular-Recipe/README.md

-Real app with Angular and firebase (as a backend solution).
+Angular and firebase (as a backend solution).
+Developed as an exercise to practice what was learned during the course of Angular.

 Simple app with Authentication, Recipes, and Shopping list pages.